JDewhirst/eng86/ISTQB/05_chapter3_static_testing.md

 **Individual Review:** Reviewing all parts of the work product including the source documents.
 Note potential defects, questions and comments.

-**Issues communication and analysis:** Communicate potential defects.
+**Issues Communication and Analysis:** Communicate potential defects.
 Analyse defects.
 Evaluate and document the required quality criteria (has it been met ?).
-Evaluate the review results against the exit criteria.
+Evaluate the review results against the exit criteria.  (this is the actual review)

-**Fixing and reporting:** Create defect reports.
+**Fixing and Reporting:** Create defect reports.
 Fix the defects (typically done y the Author).
 Record updated status of defects (in formal reviews).
 Gather metrics e.g. how much time was spent on the review, how many defects found.
 Check exit criteria.

 ## Applying Review Techniques